m0zgen/centos-kickstart-image-generator/README.md

 Script need run in privileged user or sudoer user (for mount downloaded iso image)

-Password for root - password
+Password for root - password, after install system, please change password for you needs.